-Halicin sets the "gold standard" for exceptional use of un-intelligent and dumb tools of ANN/ML to extract suggestive analytics based on human-designed training and learning.
+Halicin sets the "gold standard" for use of un-intelligent dumb tools (e.g., ANN/ML) to extract suggestive analytics based on human-designed reasoning, training and learning.
 The success of Halicin is a clarion call to dispense with the hubris of AI (and AI politics).
 However, it is impossible not to take note that AI politics is not a domain where evidence plays any role.

-Harvard Law Professor Paul Freund, a constitutional scholar, asserted that the Court "should never be influenced by the weather of the day but inevitably ... will be influenced by the climate of the era." (reference 752)
+Harvard Law Professor Paul Freund, a constitutional scholar, asserted that the Court "should never be influenced by the weather of the day but inevitably will be influenced by the climate of the era." (reference 753)

 Unlike law (interpretation "will be influenced by the climate of the era"), in science neither "weather of the day" nor "climate of the era" may influence evidence.
-So-called "deep learning" (convolutional neural network) is inspired by the work of David Hubel and Torsten Weisel (1962) while exploring the neural architecture of the cat's visual cortex (ref 773).
-The evidence from Halicin and the pitfalls of ML indicates that AI shenanigans are unnecessary.
+So-called "deep learning" (convolutional neural network) is inspired by the work of Hubel and Weisel (1962) while exploring the neural architecture of the cat's visual cortex (ref 774).
+The evidence from Halicin and the pitfalls of ML indicates that pompous AI shenanigans are unnecessary.

-The jury is still out whether digital twins will come of age for use in complex systems.
+Because jet engines and healthcare are more than just poles apart, it is unclear if digital twins can be trusted for any health system.
 Simple "twins"/"cousins" may be feasible, if the value proposition is compelling.
-In calculating the risk to reward ratio, it will be rewarding if the denominator may be quite larger than the numerator.
-Socially beneficial example may include blood glucose monitoring in diabetes and semi-autonomous control.
-When can a digital twin for diabetes become globally feasible?
-Biological systems are probably unsuitable because we know even less, with even more research, e.g., regulatory protein FOXP3 binds to regions of human DNA discarded by the sequence analysis programs because they were considered non-functional (TnG repeats).
+In calculating the risk to reward ratio, it will be rewarding if the denominator may be larger than the numerator.
+Socially beneficial examples may include blood glucose monitoring in diabetes and its control.
+Will any digital twin for diabetes become globally feasible?
+Biological systems are unsuitable because we know even less, with even more research, e.g., regulatory protein FOXP3 binds to regions of human DNA discarded by the sequence analysis programs because they were considered non-functional (TnG repeats).

-Figure 48: Are these candidates for digital twins?
+Figure 51: Are these candidates for digital twins?
 FOXP3 protein binds to DNA (the importance of disorder).
 25 years after the human genome was sequenced, we do not, yet, know what DNA actually does in certain parts!

 Multi-layer systems as digital twins?
-Simple bidirectional data and information arbitrage seems to be complex even for an ordinary sensor Q&A (ref 721).
+Simple bidirectional data and information arbitrage seems to be complex for an ordinary sensor Q&A (reference 722).